 ALA 2014 is just weeks away.
 Here are our top picks for sessions on programming, community engagement and more.

 Each night kids around the world listen to bedtime stories.
 Bedtime fractions?
 Not so much.
 The Bedtime Math Foundation is out to change that with a new program geared toward libraries.

 In their professor-led book club series, Sacramento Public Library is giving patrons the chance to "read the classics the way you've always wanted.
 No papers.
 No tests.
 No tuition.”

-In the first installment of "Rural Roots," a blog about rural librarianship and its challenges, library director Larry Grieco shares how a couple carpet-covered walls brought new energy to Gilpin County Public Library.
+In "Rural Roots," a blog about rural librarianship and its challenges, Larry Grieco shares more about how a couple carpet-covered walls brought new energy to Gilpin County Public Library.